 We are looking forward to serving your child at Highland Day Camp this summer!
 Our message at Highland Day Camp is simple.
 We want your child to know that God is real and that He is wildly in love with them!
-The environment we create at Day Camp challenges children to grow in faith and character, but most of all, we want them to understand that God loves them.
-They will learn in new ways through our adventure games, swimming, outdoor activities, fort building, crafts, and more.
+The environment we create at Day Camp challenges children to grow in faith and character and, most of all, to grow in their understanding of God's love for them.
+They will learn in new ways through our adventure games, outdoor activities, fort building, crafts, and more.
 This is more than glue and glitter; it is the beginning of a foundation.
 Please take a moment to review the following information on this page.

 Health And Wellness At Highland Day Camp